conveyal/analysis-ui/docs/analysis/index.md

   <figcaption>The analysis settings pane</figcaption>
 </figure>

 Here you can set a number of parameters.
+The first panel allows the creation and use of "bookmarks," which store particular analysis settings (e.g. origin location, type of opportunity, departure date and time, travel time cutoff, etc.).
+Once you have a set of settings you would like save, you can choose "Create Bookmark," enter a name for the bookmark, and click "Create Bookmark" again to save it.
+Once that is done, you can select a bookmark from the dropdown box to automatically fill in all of the settings from that bookmark.
+Bookmarks are shared by all scenarios in a project; this way, the same locations and settings can be used to analyze the effects of multiple scenarios.

-First are the from and to time; these represent the time period you are analyzing.
+Next are the from and to time; these represent the time period you are analyzing.
 These default to 7:00 and 9:00, meaning our accessibility results will display the opportunities accessible by someone leaving the chosen origin point between 7:00 and 9:00.
 Below that is the date of the analysis.
 This date determines what service will be included in the analysis.